stemyers/NameCatalog/README.md

 # Name catalogue
-A nomenclature for when you need help naming things, includes guidance, patterns and usage examples to develop a common volcabulary.
+A nomenclature when you need help naming things, includes guidance, patterns and usage examples to develop a common volcabulary.

 ## Retrieving a resource
 Provider